FreemediaMY/FreemediaMY/README.md

 - I will take one of these contents down if the media owners ask to do so.
 - Support the original media streaming platforms.

-## What is FreewatchMY?
+## What is Freewatch?

-Freewatch Malaysia, better known as FreewatchMY, formerly known as Freeview Malaysia (FreeviewMY), is an unofficial internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist within Malaysia.
+Freewatch, better known as FreewatchMY, formerly known as Freeview Malaysia (FreeviewMY), is an unofficial internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist within Malaysia.
 Besides free-to-air television channels, Freewatch Malaysia also provides some free international channels such as TVRI World, TRT World, CNA, NHK World, Arirang TV, CGTN, etc.

-## What is FreelistenMY?
+## What is Freelisten?

-Freelisten Malaysia, better known as FreelistenMY, is an unofficial collection of Malaysian's free to air radio/internet radio.
+Freelisten, better known as FreelistenMY, is an unofficial collection of Malaysian's free to air radio/internet radio.

 ## These playlists are made for who?